The following is my opinion only.

 Shekar Natarajan has been forced out as President of Quiet Platforms, a logistics company purchased by American Eagle Outfitters (AEO) in 2021 for $360M.
 AEO acquired the company AirTerra also in 2021.
 The news of Shekar’s departure was reported by Emma Cosgrove of Insider.
 I’ve communicated with Emma several times.

 Quiet Platforms, like all logistics startups, must have a leader that is focused on operations, technology, and customers.
-Shekar, however, was spending all of his time speaking to the press and speaking at conferences.
-This concerned me.
-Shekar had the wrong priorities at a time when Quiet Platforms needed an engaged leader to grow the business.
+Shekar, however, was spending all of his time speaking to the press and speaking at conferences about his vision for logistics.
+Shekar failed to inform the press that much of what he was talking about came from articles that I wrote about logistics and supply chain management.
+Shekar also plagiarized content and comments from others to make himself appear to be smart and a visionary — he is neither.

-I wrote a post in 2022 where I stated that I had questions about Quiet Platforms.
+I wrote a post in 2022 where I stated that I had questions and concerns about Quiet Platforms operations, executive team, and customers.
 Within hours, individuals working for Quiet Platforms and AEO reached out to me.
 I asked for one thing – “Tell me the facts.
 What’s really going on?
 Everything will be kept confidential and off the record.”

 The most critical comments were directed at AEO and their senior executives.
-I heard several times that, “AEO’s executive team has bought into a fantasy.
+Sources stated to me, “AEO’s executive team has bought into a fantasy.
 What’s being presented as fact is pure fiction.
 AEO needs to make changes immediately and replace the leaders of Quiet Platforms.”
-AEO deserves lots of credit because they have now made changes.
+AEO deserves credit because they have now made changes.

 I strongly advise the Board of Directors at AEO – Deb Henretta, Cary McMillan, CPA, David Sable, Sujutha Chandrasekaran, and Janice Page, to recommend that AEO CEO and Chairman Jay Schottenstein, hire an independent firm to assess strategic alternatives for Quiet Platforms, including divesting the company.